Akku (2008 film): Production

 Maamani, who has worked under R. Balu, R. Parthiban and S. P. Jananathan, made his directorial with Akku, named after the last vowel in the Tamil script, under the banner of On Life Network.
 Newcomers Ajay, Sriji and Rakshai were cast to play the lead roles alongside established actors Riyaz Khan and Anu Haasan.
 Unlike other Indian films, this was not designed to have an interval, as the director did not want to slow down the screenplay.
 The camera was handled by Chitti Babu, Sriram composed the background score and G. B. Venkatesh edited the film.

 Critical reception

 Sify said, "Akku is an attempt at a different type of thriller not seen in Tamil film genre which has human emotions and cinematic heroism to keep the audiences engrossed".
 S. R. Ashok Kumar of The Hindu wrote, "Sri Ram's background score is noteworthy, while the camera is ably handled by Chittibabu.
 Maamani should have thought about scripting the story in a more interesting manner to avoid the repetitive shots.
 Still, it's a bold attempt".
 Cinesouth lauded the film for its writing and direction, criticising no aspect.
+Aarani Yuvaraj of Kalki praised director Mamani and team for making a thriller film without any single boring moment.